Mario-chico/mysite/src/content/blog/en/longevity.md

 - Balance.
 - Quickness in the feet, so if you are going to fall you can rectify the direction and prevent it.

-And enjoy the process, recognize each advance you make, because the final purpose is to live in wellness.
+And enjoy the process, recognize each step you make, because the final purpose is to live great.